-Tip on Faulty SD Cards in GL.iNet Routers
+Tip on faulty SD cards in GL.iNet routers

 After spending about an hour wrestling with my travel router to get it to recognize my SD card, I decided to write this blog post to save someone the headache and pain I went through.